VitalVoices helps students be better listeners

 VitalVoices was born from the experience of an educator and researcher.

-During COVID-19, Georgia was studying the impact of the pandemic on student well-being.
-Concerned, she learned about adolescent social-emotional needs and the type of curriculum that best supports young teens.
+During COVID-19, Georgia was studying the impact of the pandemic on student wellbeing.
+She reviewed literature on the types of instruction that best support teen wellbeing and social-emotional competency.

-These ideas were refined after talking to teachers & students.
+These ideas were refined after talking to educators & students.

 At Fig Education Lab, we interviewed school leaders, teachers, counselors, and — importantly — adolescents themselves.
-We talked with students and educators from a range of backgrounds -- in public and independent schools, from urban and rural areas, and across cultural and ideological backgrounds.
+We talked with students and educators from public and independent schools, urban and rural areas, and across cultural and ideological backgrounds.

 We then created a team composed of a special education teacher, former classroom teachers, and a social worker.
-Together, we translated these experiences into VitalVoices.
+Together, we translated student experiences, educator input, and research into VitalVoices.
+We are always learning and improving in response to feedback from our school partners.